 Our Verdict · Travel Insurance

-Our opinion on TD Platinum Travel Visa Travel Insurance
+Our take on travel insurance for the TD Platinum Travel Visa

 Here's the thing about the TD Platinum Travel Visa travel insurance: the word travel is doing a lot of work.
 There is no emergency medical coverage.
 None.
 No trip cancellation, no trip interruption either.
 What you actually get is the disruption stuff: flight or trip delay pays up to $500 after a 4 hour delay, delayed and lost baggage share a $1,000 limit per person, and common carrier travel accident runs to $500,000.
 Hotel or motel burglary adds up to $2,500.
 So if your bag is late in Lisbon or your flight sits on the tarmac for five hours, the card steps in.
 If you break an ankle in Lisbon, it does not, and your provincial health plan pays almost nothing abroad.<br><br><strong>Our take.</strong> The TD Platinum Travel Visa handles travel disruptions and everyday purchases well for an $89 card.
 For a medical emergency on a trip to <strong>the United States</strong>, though, it is not a substitute for a dedicated travel policy: it carries no emergency medical at all.
 A standalone travel medical plan covers that gap from a few dollars a day.